 Will the IRS Really Go After My Retirement Funds?

 Suppose you are like most people, then the IRS will not go after your retirement funds.
 This is because retirement funds are simply too hard to access.
 However, there are situations in which the IRS will deliberately press the issue of going after your retirement funds.

 If you show flagrant disregard for paying your taxes, the IRS will try to seize your retirement funds.

 If you have committed fraud, make contributions to a retirement account while not paying your taxes, or have deliberately tried to evade taxes, the IRS will try to seize your retirement funds even if it would be difficult to access it.

 The IRS and You

 You now know that the IRS can try to seize your assets and, in some cases, your retirement funds if you do not pay your taxes.
-If you cannot pay your taxes, it is best to contact the tax debt relief professionals at Anthem Tax Services for the varying tax resolution services that may be available to you.
+If you cannot pay your taxes, it is best to contact the tax debt relief professionals at Anthem Tax Services to help you stop a garnishment from the IRS.

 You can then see if you can agree to a payment plan with the IRS.
 This is best because eventually, the IRS will catch up with you, so it is better to be upfront with them from the beginning and avoid the legalities that can ensue when you do not pay your taxes.